AidenFliss/BFBB-Chaos-Mode/README.md

 To install you must have a decompiled iso of BFBB in order to install this mod!

-1. Copy all the mod files over to your iso root directory (sb.ini is optinal but is reccomended)
+1. Copy all the mod files over to your iso root directory (sb.ini is optional but is reccomended)

 2. Build the root directory into an iso using Gamecube Rebuilder (or any Gamecube iso builder)